twistlock/docs/api/descriptions/feeds/cve_allow_list_put.md

-Specifies a list of CVEs to globally whitelist.
+Globally whitelists a set of Custom Vulnerability Environments (CVEs).

-Any previously installed list is overwritten.
+**Note:** Any previously installed lists are overwritten.

+### cURL Request

-The following example command uses curl and basic auth to install a list of globally whitelisted CVEs.
+The following cURL command installs a list of globally whitelisted CVEs.

+**Note:** The cURL will require you to enter the user's password after submission.

 ```bash
 $ curl -k \